-- B9.3.18 Programme Assessment Boards may consider a student at the cusp of an honours classification boundary for the award of a higher honours classification. - a) A student at the cusp of an honours classification boundary is identified using the calculation defined in Regulation B9.3.18. - b) The cusp of an honours classification boundary is defined as: - i) First Class: 68 per cent to 69.4 per cent - ii) Second Class, upper division: 58 per cent to 59.4 per cent - iii) Second Class, lower division: 48 per cent to 49.4 per cent - iv) Third Class, 38 per cent to 39.4 per cent. - c) In such cases where a student has been identified as being at the cusp of an honours classification boundary, the Programme Assessment Board may use its judgement and discretion, based on the student's overall performance across the best 100 credits at SCQF level 10, to award a higher classification.
+- B9.3.18 For students who were undertaking Level 9 study prior to Academic Year 20/21 only, Programme Assessment Boards may consider a student at the cusp of an honours classification boundary for the award of a higher honours classification. - A student at the cusp of an honours classification boundary is identified using the calculation defined in Regulation B9.3.18.

+- b) The cusp of an honours classification boundary is defined as: - i) First Class: 68.00 per cent to 69.49 per cent - ii) Second Class, upper division: 58.00 per cent to 59.49 per cent - iii) Second Class, lower division: 48.00 per cent to 49.49 per cent - iv) Third Class, 38.00 per cent to 39.49 per cent. - c) In such cases where a student has been identified as being at the cusp of an honours classification boundary, the Programme Assessment Board may use its judgement and discretion, based on the student's overall performance across the best 100 credits at SCQF level 10, to award a higher classification.